microsoft/BotFramework-WebChat/samples/15.c.programmatic-post-activity/README.md

 # Things to try out

-- Click the "Help" button on uperr-left hand corner
+- Click the "Help" button on upper-left hand corner

 # Further reading